Skip to main content

 Academic

 An academic exploration of this topic requires a shift in perspective from the practical application to the underlying regulatory biology.
 The central nervous system and the endocrine system are engaged in a constant, dynamic dialogue.
-The decision to use lifestyle modification or is a decision about how to modulate the language of this dialogue.
+The decision to use lifestyle modification or peptide therapy is a decision about how to modulate the language of this dialogue.

-Here, we will dissect the of the Hypothalamic-Pituitary-Somatotropic (HPS) axis, the critical importance of pulsatility in GH signaling, and the molecular mechanisms that differentiate these two wellness strategies.
+Here, we will dissect the neuroendocrine control of the Hypothalamic-Pituitary-Somatotropic (HPS) axis, the critical importance of pulsatility in GH signaling, and the molecular mechanisms that differentiate these two wellness strategies.
 This is a systems-biology viewpoint, where the goal is to understand how targeted inputs can create cascading effects throughout a complex, interconnected network.

 The Hypothalamic-Pituitary-Somatotropic Axis a Delicate Balance